cneverett/BoltzmannCollisionIntegral.jl/docs/src/crosssections.md

-# Implimented Particles and Binary Interactions
+# Implemented Particles and Binary Interactions

 ## [Particles](@id particle_list)
-Below is a table of the currently implimetned particles (i.e. their particle properties are defined within the code)
+Below is a table of the currently implemented particles (i.e. their particle properties are defined within the code)
 | Particle | Abr.
 String | Notes  |
 |----------|-------------|--------|
 | Sphere   | `"Sph"`     |  Mass taken to be the mass of the Proton   |